Rebel Without A Cause was required viewing for a college class I took called Music, Marketing, and Youth Culture.

 The clear blue skies and sunshine made for great views.

-There are a lot of hiking trails in the area, and I imagine it would make for a fun afternoon to use them, and then finish up at the observatory for sunset.
+There are a lot of hiking trails in the area, and I imagine it would make for a fun afternoon to use them and then finish up at the observatory for sunset.

-Stargazing through the telescope, optional.
+Stargazing through the telescope is optional.

 I spent a couple of days in LA last year and also drove up here partly for the view, but mainly (like you) because of Rebel Without a Cause.
 And having now been there, I've spotted it in Terminator (where Arnie arrives on Earth in the first one) and the fight with Demi Moore in Charlie's Angels (it was on a bus in my defence).
 Nobody else cares I've been there of course, but I know!